antongolub/misc/packages/topoconfig/README.md

   "cmds": "<available cmds/ops/fns>"
 }
 ```
-* Let `data` to represent how the result structure may be built if all the required transformations were made — like a pure _mapping_.
+* Let `data` to represent how the result structure may be built if all the required transformations were made — like a _mapping_.
 ```json
 {
   "data": {